Grislow/KnowledgeBase/resources/glossary.md

 * `^D` - __End of Transmission__ is used in Unix based command line interfaces to indicate the end-of-file

 For a full list vist [wikipedia](https://en.wikipedia.org/wiki/C0_and_C1_control_codes#C0_controls)

+## Conversion Rate
+Ratio of visitors of a website that complete a desired goal.

+## Conway's Law
+M. Conway:
+> organizations which design systems ... are constrained to produce designs which are copies of the communication structures of these organizations.

+Social boundaries reflect how well a system or component is designed.
+Authors must communicate with eachother frequently to achieve a high level of quality.

 ## Currying
 Seperating a function that takes multiple arguments into several functions that take a part of those arguments.